stocnet/goldfish/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a new release.
-* Fixed various DESCRIPTION references
-* Replaced `dontrun` with `donttest`
-* Messages to the console are suppressed by default
-* Global environment is in no longer modified
+* Global environment is in no longer mentioned